iot-for-all/iot-central-transform-with-iot-edge/README.md

 ## Connect downstream device to IoT Edge device
 To connect a downstream device to the IoT Edge gateway device:
-1.Use SSH to connect to and sign in on your downstream device virtual machine.
+1. Use SSH to connect to and sign in on your downstream device virtual machine.
 You can find the DNS name for this virtual machine in the Azure portal.
 Navigate to the leafdevice virtual machine in the ingress-scenario resource group.
 _Tip:You may need to open the port 22 for SSH access on both your virtual machines before you can use SSH to connect from your local machine or the Azure Cloud Shell._
-2.To clone the GitHub repository with the source code for the sample downstream device, run the following command:
+2. To clone the GitHub repository with the source code for the sample downstream device, run the following command:
 ```
 cd ~
 git clone https://github.com/iot-for-all/iot-central-transform-with-iot-edge
 ```
-3.To copy the required certificate from the gateway device, run the following scp commands.
+3. To copy the required certificate from the gateway device, run the following scp commands.
 This scp command uses the hostname edgegateway to identify the gateway virtual machine.
 You'll be prompted for your password:
 ```
 cd ~/iot-central-transform-with-iot-edge
 scp AzureUser@edgegateway:/home/AzureUser/certs/certs/azure-iot-test-only.root.ca.cert.pem leafdevice/certs